vlajos/misspell-fixer/README.md

 * `-w filename` can be used to override the ignore file's name.

 The ignore file is interpreted as a `grep` exclusion list.
-It is applied after the prefiltering step as a set of grep expression.
+It is applied after the prefiltering step as a set of grep expressions.
 So it is possible to exclude any prefixes or more specifically whole files with keeping only their file names:

 `^filename`